IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

 You can also add repositories to your local Maven settings, see `docs <https://maven.apache.org/ref/3.6.0/maven-settings/settings.html>`_.

-Typically you will skip the addition of the central repository, but adding it to the POM has the benefit, that dependencies are first looked up there (which in theory can speed up downloads).
-You should keep in mind, that repositories are used in the order they appear.
+Typically you will skip the addition of the central repository, but adding it to the POM has the benefit that dependencies are first looked up there (which in theory can speed up downloads).
+You should keep in mind that repositories are used in the order they appear.

 ----